A Static Optimality Transformation with Applications to Planar Point Location: The transformation

 \begin{enumerate}

 \item A static $O(\log n)$ query time structure.

-\item A structure which keeps track of the number of searches for each region, and is capable of reporting the top-$k$ searched regions in $O(k)$ time.
-Such a structure is easy to make since we only increment the search counts by one.
-This can be done in linear space and constant time per update.
-(The additional space overhead can be made sublinear at the expense of determinism thorough the use of a streaming algorithm for the so-called \emph{heavy hitters} problem.
-See, for example \cite{DBLP:journals/tods/BerindeICS10}).
+\item A structure that keeps track of how often each region was queried and that is capable of reporting the $k$ most popular regions in $O(k)$ time.
+Since in each step we increment the count for a single region by $1$, we can easily maintain such a structure in linear space and constant time per update.
+(The additional space overhead can be made sublinear at the expense of determinism thorough the use of a streaming algorithm for the so-called \emph{heavy hitters} problem (e.g.,\cite{BerindeInCoSt10}).
+This shows that our transformation is also useful in a context where additional space is at a premium, for example for implicit data structures or when the data resides in read-only memory~\cite{AsanoMuRoWa11}).

-\item A subset-biased structure that is built after the $n^\alpha$\textsuperscript{th} query and rebuilt every $n^\alpha$\textsuperscript{th} query thereafter.
-It contains the $n^\beta$ most frequently queried items at the time of the rebuilding, where the weight of a region $s$, $w'(s)$, is the number of queries to $s$ at the time of the rebuilding.
-I.e.,~if the rebuilding is at time $k$, $w'(s)=f_k(s)$.
-Computing the $n^\beta$ most frequently queried items and the weight function $w'$ takes time $O(n^\beta)$ using the structure of (\ref{pointtwo}).
-Since the size of the subset is $n^\beta$, the construction cost of the subset biased structure is $O(n^\beta \log n)$. \end{enumerate}
+\item A subset-biased structure $D'$ that is built after $2n^\alpha$ queries and rebuilt every $n^\alpha$\textsuperscript{th} query thereafter.
+The structure contains the at most $n^\beta$ most popular regions at the time of the rebuilding that have been queried at least $2n^\alpha$ times.
+In the choice of these regions, we break ties arbitrarily.
+The weight of a region $s$, denoted $w'(s)$, is the number of queries to $s$ at the time of the rebuilding.
+More precisely, if the rebuilding is at time $t$, we set $w'(s) \eqdef f_t(s)$.
+Computing the $n^\beta$ most popular regions and the weight function $w'$ takes time $O(n^\beta)$ with the structure from Part~\ref{pointtwo}.
+By assumption, the construction cost of $D'$ is $O(n^\beta \log n)$. \end{enumerate}

 A search is executed on the subset-biased structure first.
-If it fails (at cost $O(\log n)$), it is executed in the static $O(\log n)$-time structure.
-As such, the worst-case time for a search is $O(\log n)$.
+If it fails (at amortized cost $O(\log n)$), it is executed in the static $O(\log n)$ time structure.